 Stork With A Central African Spear Piercing Its Throat Was Found In Germany in 1822, Providing The First Evidence For Long-Distance Bird Migration

-People became aware of the fact that particular bird species would appear and then vanish at particular times of the year.
+People became aware that particular bird species would appear and then vanish at specific times of the year.
 Although the tide was turning, hard evidence was still required to support the theory of avian migration.

 In 1822, that evidence literally dropped from the sky.
-On the Baltic coast of what is now Germany, a white stork, Ciconia Ciconia, to give it its ornithological name, was discovered outside the settlement of Klütz.
+On the Baltic coast of what is now Germany, a white stork, Ciconia ciconia, to give it its ornithological name, was discovered outside the settlement of Klüt.

 And that wasn't just any old stork.
-A 30-inch spear had ran through it and had gone through the left side of its torso and emerged halfway up its neck on the right side, impaling it horribly.
+A 30-inch spear had run through it, piercing the left side of its torso and emerging halfway up its neck on the right side, impaling it horribly.

-The hunter could at least find solace in the fact that it was "a shot in a million" while mourning the loss of his dinner and prize spear.
-Upon closer examination, it was discovered that the spear was crafted from African wood, which forced the inevitable conclusion that, despite its wounds, the stork had managed to fly the roughly 2,000 miles from the continent of Africa, from which it had migrated.
+The hunter could at least find solace in the fact that it was "a shot in a million" while mourning the loss of his dinner and prized spear.
+Upon closer examination, it was discovered that the spear was crafted from African wood, which led to the inevitable conclusion that, despite its wounds, the stork had managed to fly the roughly 2,000 miles from the continent of Africa, from which it had migrated.
+As noted by Dr. Alexandra Solomon, a relationship therapist, "Migration is a testament to the resilience and adaptability of living beings, reflecting their innate drive to survive and thrive."

 Redditor u/Sumit316 shares an interesting piece of information with the TodayILearned subreddit community

-The doubly unfortunate bird was killed, stuffed, and mounted, and it is still on exhibit at the Zoological Collection at the University of Rostock, replete with its spear
+The doubly unfortunate bird was killed, stuffed, and mounted, and it is still on exhibit at the Zoological Collection at the University of Rostock, complete with its spear

 The Reddit post has 16K upvotes along with more than 200 comments.
-Here are a bunch of their topmost replies from Redditors below.
+Here are some of their top replies from Redditors below.

 Lol...
 The internet has ruined this Redditor